Brooklyn-bound: the evolution of Bed-Stuy

 After a bit of online research I decided to pack my suitcase and go find out for myself.
 Despite the neighborhood’s bad reputation, I wanted to feed my curiosity.
 For an adventurous soul, that’s the only way.
 Get out of your comfort zone, pack your suitcase and start exploring.

-To start with the end of this story: I love staying in Bed-Stuy.
+To start with the end of this story: I love Bed-Stuy.

-The lifestyle here is much more laid-back than chaotic Manhattan.
-I know my edgy neighbors, and I’m able to see the sky.
+The vibe here is much more laid-back than in chaotic Manhattan.
+I know my neighbors by name, and I’m able to see the sky.
 The overall atmosphere is sunny and welcoming.
-Because of my own positive experience, I want to tell you a little bit about this bubbly area with a notorious name.
+Here’s a little bit of information about this bubbly area with a notorious name.

 Bedford-Stuyvesant, colloquially known as Bed-Stuy, is a large neighborhood in Brooklyn.
 For decades, Bed-Stuy has been known as the cultural mecca of African-American population.
 It’s home to the second largest African-American neighborhood in US, after the city of Detroit.